 And finally, I had some notion of taking on a part-time gig that better aligned with my interests.
 Maybe I could fire up a property management business?
 I’ve even thought of home inspections as a possibility.
 Regardless, there will be no cubicles involved.
 That’s for damn sure.

-In Conclusion, there’s a lot to plan for, and a lot to look forward to
+There’s a lot to look forward to

 This is just the top three on a list floating in my head these days.
 What did I miss?
 Well, I’ll need to keep an eye on our mortgage pay off project.
 There’s also the notion I have of pre-loading the kids’ 529 plans.